xpack/web-jekyll/_posts/releases/xpm/2021-01-30-xpm-v0-8-1-released.md

 - [#78] installing dependencies proved quite slow; to make things faster, dependencies are downloaded in parallel
-- [#13] the command `uninstall` was added; it can remove packages from the local project or from the global store (`-g`)
+- [#13] the command `uninstall` was added; it can remove packages from the local project or from the central xPacks store (`-g`)
-- [#76] the command `list` was added; it can list packages installed in the local project or in the global store (`-g`)
+- [#76] the command `list` was added; it can list packages installed in the local project or in the central xPacks store (`-g`)
-- [#73] with folders from the global store linked to the local project, it was possible to change the content in the global store, thus damaging the packages; to prevent this, now all installed packages are changed to read-only, and changed back to read-write only before uninstall
+- [#73] with folders from the central xPacks store linked to the local project, it was possible to change the content in the central xPacks store, thus damaging the packages; to prevent this, now all installed packages are changed to read-only, and changed back to read-write only before uninstall